kubevirt/user-guide/workloads/virtual-machines/life-cycle.md

 ## Stopping a virtual machine

-To stop the VirtualMachine, you just need to delete the corresponding `VirtualMachine` object using `kubectl`.
+To stop the VirtualMachineInstance, you just need to delete the corresponding `VirtualMachineInstance` object using `kubectl`.

 ```bash
 $ kubectl delete -f vm.yaml